axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 <img src="/wiki/images/rcapp/admin_config_step_2.png" />

 You need to assign this identifier to the target device.
 Click on **QR-Sync**, recheck the current identifier and ensure that the Server URL is the correct server the device should be talking to.
-When done with your modifications hit **Generate**.

 <img src="/wiki/images/rcapp/admin_config_step_3.png" />

 Fire up the RaceCommittee app on the target device.
 Go to the **settings view** by clicking on the options overflow button (top right corner) or your device's menu button.
 Select the preference category **General** and click on **Synchronize connection settings**.
 Scan the barcode shown in the AdminConsole (if you don't have a barcode app installed the RaceCommittee App should redirect you to the Google Play Store offering an app).
 The **Device Identifier** and **Webservice URL** preferences should reflect the changes made.

+_Hint: if you don't have the app installed yet on the target device, use the QR-Code as an URL to download the app for the first time.
+This should work with any barcode scanner app._

 <img src="/wiki/images/rcapp/admin_config_step_3a.png" /> <img src="/wiki/images/rcapp/admin_config_step_3b.png" />